samuelgozlan/amplitude-dev-center/includes/session-replay/mask-onscreen-data-android.md

 ### Mask on-screen data

-By default session replay will hide all user input (EditText, inputType="password")
+By default session replay hides all user input (EditText, inputType="password")

 The Session Replay SDK offers three ways to mask user input, text, and other View components.
 This can be enabled in both the layout XML and Kotlin/Java code.